or

 Life After the Diamond

-Hank Greenberg was more than a baseball-throwing ace.
+In short: Hank Greenberg was more than a baseball icon.

-He was a man who stood tall in hatred, in war, and under the kind of pressure that most of us cannot even fathom.
+He was a man who stood tall and proud even in the face of hatred and the kind of pressure that most of us cannot even fathom.

-And he made Detroit a place where a Bronx Jewish boy could not just survive – but become a king.
+He made being different just a little bit easier, turning Detroit into a place where a Bronx Jewish kid could not only survive – but become a king.